ACVIM Consensus Statement

 unless severe concurrent renal failure is present.

-Modestly restrict sodium intake, taking
+Modestly restrict sodium intake, taking into consideration

 sodium from all dietary sources